 We understand that to successfully help your students grow, you must broaden your knowledge through conferences and workshops.
 We also understand that limited district funding may preclude you from attempting new and creative methods of improving your students' academic performance and classroom experience.
 To help lessen the financial burden of your development courses and to encourage innovative classroom projects, we are offering grants of up to $500.00 to reimburse Germantown School District teachers for costs incurred in connection with attending professional development courses that will relate directly to your students or implementing classroom and educational programs, all as described in more detail in the attached Statement of Philosophy of Awarding Educational Grants.

-To be eligible for a grant, you must complete the attached application and submit it to the Germantown Community Scholarship Fund, Inc., on or before the deadline date (the application process is closed for the 2016 year and will reopen in mid 2017).
+To be eligible for a grant, you must complete the attached application and submit it to the Germantown Community Scholarship Fund, Inc., on or before the deadline date (the application process is closed for the 2016-17 year and will reopen in late 2017 for the 2017-18 year).
 Please deliver the completed application to the GHS Counseling Office, addressed to Germantown Community Scholarship Fund.

 The attached application is merely a guideline.
 Please describe the development course you intend to take during the current or coming academic year (or have already taken during the current academic year) or the classroom/educational program you intend to implement during the current or coming academic year (or have already implemented during the current academic year) in as much detail as possible.
 In addition, we would ask that you describe the benefits of the course or project, both to you and your students.
 Please note that grants are not available for master’s degree curriculum.